 Here is a little information about the history of Cubert School and our school site:

 Cubert School is a village Community Primary School for girls and boys aged 4 to 11, run by the local authority.
-The School is set in large, open grounds and have just under 200 pupils on roll.
+The School is set in large, open grounds and have just over 200 pupils on roll.

 Our children mainly come from the local villages including Cubert, Crantock, Holywell Bay and the nearby town of Newquay.